Arbroath F.C.: Recent history

 The 2018–19 season saw Arbroath line-up alongside the three other Angus sides in the same League for the first time in 25 years.
 Despite having to compete with full-time Raith Rovers, the club led from the opening day to win a second promotion in three years and a first league title win in the third tier.
 The Championship was secured on 13 April with a 1–1 draw at local rivals Brechin.

 Returning to the second tier for the first time since being relegated in the 2002–03 season, Arbroath were never in any real danger of an immediate return to League One and spent most of the season on the fringe of the promotion playoff positions.
 Highlights of the League campaign included two victories against Inverness Caledonian Thistle and a 1–0 win against Dundee United, which made Arbroath the only side to defeat the eventual champions at Tannadice in the League that season.
 When the season was brought to an early conclusion, Campbell had led Arbroath to an impressive 5th-place finish.

 Arbroath's good form continued into the first half of the 2021–22 season; as of the beginning of 2022 they were sitting close to the top of the Championship, and in with a serious chance of gaining promotion to the top flight for the first time since the 1974–75 season.
+The club went on to finish in second place where they had found themselves "minutes from immortality" having led against Kilmarnock thanks to a James Craigen goal.
+The promotion playoffs loomed but the club missed out on promotion having lost to Inverness Caledonian Thistle in a penalty shootout at Gayfield.

+The 2022–23 season saw the club retain their place in the Championship on the final day of the season, securing a point against Hamilton Academical at Gayfield Park.

+Midway through the 2023–24 season, after losing to The Spartans in the Scottish Cup, manager Dick Campbell and his coaching team resigned from their positions.
+The club recruited former Ross County, Dunfermline and Cove Rangers manager Jim McIntyre before going on to suffer the worst injury crisis in the clubs recent history culminating in relegation back to League One after losing 5–0 to Ayr United on 13 April 2024.

+The beginning of 2024–25 saw the poor run continue with Manager Jim McIntyre being replaced by co-player-managers Colin Hamilton and David Gold after losing 3–0 to Kelty Hearts on 17 August 2024.

+On 12 April 2025 Arbroath became champions of Scottish League 1 after defeating Stenhousemuir 4–0.